 Florida is a no-fault state, where marital assets and debts are subject to Equitable (fair and reasonable) Distribution, and a Parenting Plan is determined based on the child(ren)'s best interest.
 There is no “legal separation” in Florida.
 The recurring theme in Florida family law is “fairness”.
 Neither party “wins” in a divorce case.
-Usually the parties are in the best position to determine what is “fair”.
-Monica Frost will ensure that her client understands the law and his/her rights, will give the client the opportunity to collect all necessary information to make an informed decision, and will make every effort to achieve an amicable settlement.
-In the event an amicable settlement is impossible, Monica Frost has the experience and ability to litigate the case through trial.
-Monica will be honest, and will assist the client in seeing the big picture, so that the client is not given unreasonable expectations.
+Usually, the parties are in the best position to determine what is “fair”.
+I will ensure that my client understands the law and his/her rights.
+I will give the client the opportunity to collect all necessary information to make an informed decision and will make every effort to achieve an amicable settlement.
+In the event an amicable settlement is impossible, I have the experience and ability to litigate the case through trial.
+I will be honest and will assist the client in seeing the big picture so that the client is not given unreasonable expectations.

 Parties should not consider a desire to settle as weakness, or feel that because their attorney is encouraging settlement they are not aggressive enough.
 An effective family law attorney will make sure that their client understands the law and their rights and obligations, collects the information necessary for the client to make an informed decision, creatively provides options for settlement, explains the risks of going to trial vs. accepting settlement proposals, advises when a settlement offer is unfair, but encourages a client to accept an offer when it is in their best interest.